alexscheelmeyer/docker-wrap/README.md

  - `stdin`: any data that should be written to stdin of the command

 For every command invocation, the outout, stdout and stderr values will also be stored on the instance as `lastOutput`, `lastStdout` and `lastStderr` respectively.
+There is also the `lastCommand` property which is the actual command sent to Docker.
 This allows you to debug the wrapped commands below when they fail.

 ### `hello` Command
 This is just a simple wrapper for `docker run hello-world`, that you can use as a sanity-check to know